go-air/pal/doc/pal.md

 a common workflow will be that of a pass generating constraints followed by a pass of solving.

-The back arrow is for optional incremental usage.

 ### Related Work